The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/leveling-guide.md

 ## Level 84

-At level 84, DNC gains a trait where Reverse Cascade, Fountainfall, Rising Windmill, and Bloodshower (your Flourished weaponskill procs) generate 10 Esprit instead of 5, which allows for Saber Dance to be used more often.
+At level 84, DNC gains a trait where Reverse Cascade, Fountainfall, Rising Windmill, and Bloodshower (your weaponskill procs) generate 10 Esprit instead of 5, which allows for Saber Dance to be used more often.

 ## Level 86